leiloong/eea-eval/README.md

-## Experimental analysis of knowledge graph embedding for entity alignment
+# Experimental analysis of knowledge graph embedding for entity alignment
 > We developed a degree-based sampling method to generate 42 alignment-oriented datasets from real-world large-scale KGs, representing different heterogeneities of the original KGs.
 We selected three state-of-the-art embedding-based entity alignment methods for evaluation and comparison.
 Furthermore, we observed that multi-mapping relations and literal embedding are the two main obstacles for embedding-based entity alignment and some preliminary solutions were attempted.
 Specifically, we leveraged several enhanced KG embedding models to handle multi-mapping relations and used word2vec to incorporate literal similarities into embeddings.
 Our findings indicate that the performance of existing embedding-based methods is influenced by the characteristics of datasets and not all KG embedding models are suitable for entity alignment.
 Alignment-oriented KG embedding remains to be explored.

+## Dataset
-### Dataset
+### Description
-All datasets can be downloaded from [here](https://www.dropbox.com/s/jmkumdyv6etx4hn/iswc2018-dataset.7z?dl=0), in which three folders named "_1", "_2" and "_3" denote our three samples.
+We considered the following four aspects to build our datasets: source KG, dataset language, entity size and difference of degree distributions between the extracted datasets and original KGs.
+We selected three well-known KGs as our sources: DBpedia (2016-10), Wikidata (20160801) and YAGO3.
+For DBpedia, we also formed two cross-lingual datasets: English-French and English-German.
+In terms of entity sizes, we sampled two kinds of datasets with 15K and 100K entities, respectively.
+Each dataset contains two versions, V1 and V2, where V1 approximates the degree distribution of source KG, while V2 fits the doubled average degree.
+Due to lack of enough prior alignment, we only built V1 for cross-lingual DBP-100K.
 For each dataset, we have five files:
 * ent_links: reference entity alignmet
 * triples_1: relation triples of sampled entities in KG1
 * triples_2: relation triples of sampled entities in KG2
 * attr_triples_1: attribute triples of sampled entities in KG1
 * attr_triples_2: attribute triples of sampled entities in KG2

+### Download
+All datasets can be downloaded from [here](https://www.dropbox.com/s/jmkumdyv6etx4hn/iswc2018-dataset.7z?dl=0), in which three folders named "_1", "_2" and "_3" denote our three samples.

+### 100K datasets statistics
 The statistics of the 100K datasets are shown below.

 <table style="text-align:center;font-size:10px" align="center">